 How to avoid paying too much for health insurance

-With the sky-high increases of Gold hospital insurance over the past few years and another premium increase on the way, health insurance has become even less affordable for people who really need it.
+With the sky-high increases to the cost of Gold hospital insurance over the past few years and another premium increase on the way, health insurance has become even less affordable for people who really need it.

 We often see that the best deals available are with smaller funds and restricted membership funds.